More Than 40 Hot Springs for Hikers

 Mt.
 Mitsumine - Japan

 At 935 meters, Mitsumine may not boast towering heights, but its rugged terrain more than makes up for it.
 The trail begins at a deer gate, and shortly after, a sign informs hikers that the summit is 5 km ahead.
-The path quickly begins to ascend, offering occasional glimpses of the metropolis and Yokohama, and, on clear days, sweeping views of Sagami Bay and the Bōsō Peninsula

 The ridgeline itself is rugged and jagged, with narrow sections requiring some scrambling.
-Thankfully, strategically placed chains and ladders offer a welcome aid, and it took us just under 3.5 hours to reach the summit.
+Thankfully, strategically placed chains and ladders offer a welcome aid, and it takes just under 3.5 hours to reach the summit.
 Despite being under 1,000 meters, the hike is far from easy, with steep, eroded trails and exposed ridges making for a challenging ascent.

 Nanasawa-so is located just an hour from central Tokyo in Atsugi City, this hot spring inn boasts an exceptional natural hot spring, renowned for its skin-beautifying properties.
 The name “Nanasawa” comes from its rich water sources, complemented by seven streams that meander through the area.
+Nanasawa Onsen was discovered in the Hoei era when a wounded snake was healing itself.

 The spring’s clear, colorless water provides a soothing, lotion-like sensation, earning it the nickname “lotion bath” for its rejuvenating effects and ability to keep the body warm after bathing.
 An outdoor sauna further enhances the experience.
 The inn also serves exquisite seasonal dishes, including wild boar hot pot, made with fresh, locally sourced ingredients, praised for their exceptional flavor and presentation.
-After soaking, we walked down to the main road and, from the “Kotakuji Onsen Iriguchi” bus stop, took a 20-minute bus ride back to Hon-Atsugi Station.

 Olympic Hot Springs - USA

 If you are hiking through Washington, Oympic hot springs is a beautiful stop.
 Olympic Hot Springs are natural, unmaintained hot water seeps in the Elwha River Valley.
-The pools are in a wilderness area and are not tested or treated by the park.
-They may contain harmful bacteria and use of these pools is at your own risk.
 These springs are only accessible by foot and no pets or bicycles are permitted.

 There are at least 20 pools - some pools are right along the trail, others are a bit more secluded.
 When you find one you like, be sure to test the temperature; some can be as high as 118 degrees.
 Getting there is a choose your own adventure - the shortest route is a 2.5-mile hike with the longest being over 20 miles.